 Processing a static image is one thing, but analyzing a live video stream in real time is a completely different challenge.
 Real-time processing requires an API that is incredibly fast and efficient, capable of handling a continuous flow of data without creating noticeable lag.
 This is essential for applications like live video verification, interactive experiences, or security monitoring.
 To achieve this, developers build highly optimized algorithms that can detect and track all the faces in video streams instantly.
 That performance boost doesn’t come for free; APIs offering robust real-time capabilities are generally priced higher than those designed for asynchronous, single-image analysis.
 You’re paying for the speed and responsiveness needed to make your application feel seamless.

-Liveness Detection and Anti-Spoofing
+How Liveness Detection and Anti-Spoofing Impact Cost

 For any application involving security or identity verification, liveness detection is non-negotiable.
 This feature ensures that the API is interacting with a real, live person, not a photograph, a video playback, or a 3D mask.
 It’s a critical defense against spoofing attacks, where bad actors try to fool the system.
 To accomplish this, the API might analyze subtle facial movements, skin textures, or even use three-dimensional data to confirm the subject’s presence.
 Because it adds a vital layer of security and requires significantly more complex technology to prevent fraud, liveness detection is a premium feature that directly impacts the overall cost of an API.